MicrosoftDocs/VBA-Docs/api/Access.Chart.ChartTitleFontColor.md

 ---

-# Chart.ChartTitleFontColor Property (Access)
+# Chart.ChartTitleFontColor property (Access)

 Returns or sets the font color used by the chart subtitle.
-Read/write **Long** .
+Read/write **Long**.

 You can use a **[system color constant](../../language/reference/user-interface-help/system-color-constants.md)** or the RGB function to set a color programmatically as shown in the example below.
 You can also browse and select a color from the Design View palette.